deepika05-tech/movie-db-proxy-service/README.md

 There are 2 levels of access(hardcoded 2 dummy users):

-admin = who can add, remove or edit movies(username - admin, password - password).
+Admin = who can add, remove or edit movies(username - admin, password - password).

-users = who can just view the movies(username - user, password - password).
+Users = who can just view the movies(username - user, password - password).

 Rest endpoints: